This is a critical question because it will show your success, self-confidence, and preparation.

 That research will likely include visiting their website, Googling their name, and performing an advanced search on LinkedIn long before you ever find yourself in the interview!
 [Read The Winning Difference: Pre-Interview Preparation for details.]

 The question of, "Why should we hire you?" can take a variety of forms such as, "Why do you think you will be successful in this position?"

-For example, someone applying for a position as an Independent Contractor to run a resume writing office, and perform resume writing, might say:
+For example, someone applying for a position as an administrative assistant, which requires experience and expertise with Microsoft software, might say: